This is part of a series of open letters to founders called ‘Howdy Founder’ addressed to startup founders in search of a designer.

 And finally, I’ll leave you with a provocation.
 What do you wish you knew the answer to, so that you could build / sell / scale with the greatest confidence?
 What are the existential questions, hypotheses and assumptions undergirding your product?
 A good product designer will help the team articulate these early and design a process toward answering them.

-FWIW, these are my 2 cents after talking to a bunch of SaaS companies in a row this month and finding common threads in my conversations with them.
+FWIW, these are some reflections after connecting with a bunch of SaaS companies and finding common threads in my conversations with them.
 Thanks for reading!

 J